-This is a good time to reflect and recalibrate for the coming year as 2019 comes to an end.
+As the year is coming to a close, this is a good time to reflect and recalibrate for the coming year.
+It’s now time to start thinking about planning your DevOps goals for 2020.
 We’ve done a lot in the DevOps space over the last year, and looking back at my time before ShuttleOps, we’ve had a lot of learnings while delivering DevOps services to customers of various sizes all the way from SMBs to Fortune 10 organizations.

 The tips outlined here are those that have held up over the years throughout our journey.
 By no means is this an exhaustive list since I’m only highlighting 4 tips.
 Some of them may apply to you based on where you are in your DevOps journey.